bausteine-der-datenanalyse/w-python-matplotlib-en/lernziele.md

-- Einleitung: wie visualisiere ich Daten in Python
+- Introduction: how to visualize data in Python
-- Anpassen von Plots
+- Customizing plots
-- Do's & Dont's für wissenschaftliche Plots
+- Do's & Don'ts for scientific plots